antoniogiacomelli/RK01/docs/asd/asd.md

 - optional explicit shared regions declared by the application.

 Kernel `.data`, `.bss`, no-init data, object pools and privileged stacks go to KERNEL_RAM.
 Shared code remains in FLASH.
-The linker therefore acts as the build-time classifier of writable access.
+The linker therefore acts as the build-time classifier of storage placement, not as the policy engine.

+For unprivileged thread mode, policy is the MPU view installed for the selected task.
+The linker map supplies candidate ranges; BOOT validates the ranges and membership; PendSV programs the task's executable FLASH, active domain RAM, private stack and allowed shared regions.
+Privileged handlers and privileged system tasks are different: with `PRIVDEFENA`, they can use the default privileged map and are part of the trusted base.

 <a id="fig:rk01-two-domain-code-link-map"></a>